TOAST-DOCS/Compute-Instance/en/console-guide.md

 While it is possible to create an image from an instance that has no available free space in its root block storage, those images are unusable by other instances because they cannot be properly initialized.
 Before creating an image, ensure that your instance has at least 100KB of free space.

 Created images are registered as private images in **Compute > Image**.
 You can use the registered image to create an instance with a block storage identical to that of the original instance.

+> [Caution]
+> The size of the created image may be larger than the actual usage of the root block storage.

 ### Associate/Disassociate Floating IP